 3) Do you have a fireplace or a gas-fired furnace or water heater?
 If so, ask whether the air-sealing could possibly lead to spillage of flue gases or backdrafting.
-These are mainly concerns with traditional fireplaces and with gas appliances that vent “atmospherically” without fan-induced venting.
+These are concerns mainly with traditional fireplaces and with gas appliances that vent “atmospherically” without fan-induced venting.

 Finally, check references and talk to former clients.
 Were they happy with the results?
 And get a second bid – it never hurts and could save you a lot of money.
-Also energy work is often invisible to homeowner and difficult to evaluate so a second opinion can be valuable.
+Also energy work is often invisible to the homeowner and difficult to evaluate so a second opinion can be valuable.

 Getting an opinion from someone that is not selling you anything can also be valuable.
 Many towns and cities offer free or subsidized energy audits that could provide you with unbiased recommendations.

-For more information download the EnergyStar Guide to Sealing Air Leaks and Attic Insulation.
+For more information, download the EnergyStar Guide to Sealing Air Leaks and Attic Insulation.